dperez42/ft_Inception_Of_Things/p1/README.md

 ## USE:

-> vagrant up
+        vagrant up

-Enter in the vm server with `vagrant ssh dperez-zS'
+Enter in the vm server with:

+        vagrant ssh dperez-zS

-and see the status of the K3s cluster with 'kubectl get nodes -o wide', you will see the two vm machines.
+and see the status of the K3s cluster with:

+        kubectl get nodes -o wide'

+you will see the two vm machines.

 ## CHEATSHEET: